ultraJeff/ossm-3-demo/README.md

 ## Prerequisites
 - The OpenShift Service Mesh 3, Kiali, Tempo, Red Hat build of OpenTelemetry operators have been installed (you can install it by `./install_operators.sh` script which installs the particular operator versions (see subscriptions.yaml))
+- The above listed script also enables the `Gateway API`, which will be included with OCP in a future release (TBD)
 - The cluster that has available Persistent Volumes or supports dynamic provisioning storage (for installing MiniO)
 - You are logged into OpenShift via the CLI